ananya-kundanagar/ananya-kundanagar/README.md

   <img align="right"  top="500" height="200" width="200" alt="GIF" src="https://raw.githubusercontent.com/fate0/fate0/master/artwork/pusheencode.gif">
 </a>
 <pre>
-💻 I am a self taught Full Stack Developer
+💻 I am a self taught Developer
-📚 I am doing Bachelors of Engineering in Information Technology from Terna Engineering College 📝 I have a strong interest in Cyber-Security , Web Development and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📚 I have Bachelors of Engineering in Information Technology from Terna Engineering College 📝 I have a strong interest in Cyber-Security and Developement 🔭 Working in Cyber-security domain in Deloitte.
-🌱 Learning about Machine Learning and Cyber-Security stuff 🌟 Main languages: Python, JavaScript,Djano,HTML,CSS,SQL 🚩 Interested in Cyber Security Cloud and Machine Learning 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>
+🌱 Learning about Cloud and Cyber-Security stuff
+🌟 Main languages:Java, Python, JavaScript, Djano, HTML, CSS, SQL 🤔 I’m currently open for: <b>Full Time opportunite</b> or a new <b>job opportunity</b>
 📫 How to reach me <b>ananya.kundanagar@gmail.com</b>